vaishnavirajj/DevTinder/src/homework.md

 -what are dependencies
 -what is the use of "-g" while npm install
 -difference between caret and tilda (^ vs ~)

+-initialize git
+-.gitgitignore
+-create a remote repo on github
+-push all code to remote origin
+-play with routes and route extensions ex ./hello , / , hello/2 ,/xyz
+-Order of the routes matter a lot
+-Install Postman app and make a workspace/collection -> test API call -Write logic to handle GET , POST ,PATCH,DELETE API calls and test them on Postman